 Professional punters used to get banned by bookmakers much more quickly than they do now, and that’s because the world of online gambling makes it easier to blend into a crowd of literally millions of punters putting bets on.

-Professional punters have also devised a variety of measures that stop them from getting flagged up at lots of bookmakers.
+Professional punters have also devised a variety of measures that stop them from getting flagged up by lots of bookmakers.
 Pro punters will have several people that can put bets on for them, but they must be careful that these don’t all put the same bets on with the same bookmakers all the time, as patterns like this are soon detected in a world run by computers and algorithms.

-Pro punters are careful to spread their bets around many bookmakers, meaning winnings are paid out in smaller amounts, which tends to mean they won’t get flagged-up in the same way that a big winning bet would.
+Pro punters are careful to spread their bets around many bookmakers, meaning winnings are paid out in smaller amounts, which tends to mean they won’t get flagged up in the same way that a big winning bet would.
 They also alternate the patterns of which bookmakers they bet with each time, as bookmakers do take to each other about potential professional punters.

 When punting on their own selections becomes difficult because the bookies have closed their accounts, many professional punters also become professional tipsters.
 This allows lots of people to profit from their advice, with monthly subscriptions replacing money they used to win betting themselves.

-How Do I Avoid being Banned By The Bookies?
+How Do I Avoid Being Banned By The Bookies?

 If you’re profiting from picking your own winners or by following the tips of a professional tipster, there are a variety of ways you can limit the chances of them banning you.